cmaureir/progra-alma/lectures/week3/lecture11.rst

    some characters of a certain word by numbers, for example:

    ::
        I like football

    ::
        1 l1k3 f00tb4ll

    Therefore, to do more easy this task, write a function that using:

-   * una phrase.
+   * a phrase.
-   * un dictionary with the characters to replace.
+   * a dictionary with the characters to replace.

    can return the password with the new characters.